 Me to We

 This is a commitment for children to help other children worldwide through fundraising events.
 ISG Jubail is currently supporting children in Kenya.
 This is through Free the Children Organization in Canada.

 Selected students at each grade level undergo training in order to be part of the student welcome committee.
 They assist with tours of the school for new families.
 They help new students by eating with them at lunchtime, introducing them to other students and answering their questions about sports, student council and after school activities, among other things.
 After the first two weeks, PALs are available as a point person for new students until the end of the semester.

 High School students are invited by the Parent Teacher Organization to volunteer at Spring Spectacular, a school fundraising event.
 Students help run different booths, games and performances.
 Students who volunteer receive an official school service certificate from the PTO.

 Students volunteer to usher official ISG Jubail events like band and choir concerts, awards ceremonies and art exhibitions.
 They have to arrive 30 minutes early and wear black pants and a white dress shirt.
 They welcome people as they arrive, they pass out programs and answer questions.
 They also assist with seating people when necessary.

-WOW Week School and Community Service Opportunity
+WWW Week School and Community Service Opportunity

 Students participate in service projects both on and off campus.
-During WOW 2015, students painted the cage, the custodian shed and the fire drill numbers.
+During Week Without Walls 2015, students painted the cage, the custodian shed and the fire drill numbers.
 They cleaned-up the girls’ and boys’ locker rooms.
 In the locker rooms, they washed and dried any unclaimed clothing and donated it to charity.
 At the end of the week, students worked together to clean up a local beach and finished the week with team building and reflection activities.
 Each student painted a tile to commemorate their service to the school and the tiles will be become part of the school landscape.